cpmidsouth/Delete-or-Disable-Zero-Hit-Rules/README.md

 You have the option to export the commands to 'DISABLE' or 'DELETE' the rules with Zero Hits.

 ## How to Use ##
- - Move script the management station
+ - Move script to the management station
  - ./cleanup-zero-hits.sh
   - Enter IP address of SMS or CMA you wish check
   - Follow remaining prompts for options